Conley-Morse persistence barcode: a homological signature of combinatorial bifurcations: Motivation and Main Ideas

 Even though all results presented in this paper primarily concern combinatorial multivector fields, we begin with an informal reminder of some classical concepts and an example of a continuous flow.
 This is done for two reasons: first, the developed framework is strongly inspired by the continuation theory for continuous flows, and we plan to adapt the framework to that setting in a follow-up work; second, we believe that continuous flows are better for building an intuition, even for readers already familiar with combinatorial multivector fields.

 Consider a parameterized vector field $\varphi_\lambda:\RR\times\SS^2\rightarrow\SS^2$, where $\lambda\in[0,5]$, as presented in Figure~\ref{fig:sphere-example-continuous-vf}.
 For $\lambda=0$, we have a simple dynamics with the red repelling equilibrium $R$ at the north pole and the attracting equilibrium at the south pole.
-For certain $\lambda\in(0,1)$, the system undergoes a Hopf bifurcation, transforming the north pole equilibrium into attracting equilibrium $E$ and repelling periodic orbit $O$.
+For certain $\lambda\in(0,1)$, the system undergoes a Hopf bifurcation, transforming the north pole equilibrium into an attracting equilibrium $E$ and a repelling periodic orbit $O$.
 The orbit then travels south and eventually breaks into repelling equilibrium $T$ (the red point) and the saddle $S$ (the yellow point) (see Figure~\ref{fig:sphere-example-continuous-vf} for $\lambda=3$).
 Finally, for a $\lambda\in(4,5)$, the saddle and the southern attractor collide, annihilating each other.

+The diagram in Figure~\ref{fig:CM-barcode-sphere_example} presents the so-called \emph{Conley--Morse persistence barcode} capturing the evolution of the vector field on the sphere in terms of Conley indices.
+Prior to explaining the diagram, we recall a few standard definitions.

-Given a vector field vector field $\varphi$, an \emph{invariant part} of a set $S\in\RR^n$ is $\inv S\coloneqq \{x\in S\mid \varphi(\RR,x)\subset S\}$.
+Given a vector field $\varphi$, an \emph{invariant part} of a set $S\subset\RR^n$ is $\inv S\coloneqq \{x\in S\mid \varphi(\RR,x)\subset S\}$.
 In particular, $S$ is \emph{invariant} if $\inv S=S$.
-We say that a set is isolated if there exists a compact neighborhood $N$ of $S$ such that $S=\inv N\subset \inter N$.
+We say that a set is an \emph{isolated invariant set} if there exists a compact neighborhood $N$ of $S$ such that $S=\inv N\subset \inter N$.
 The equilibria and the periodic orbit in our example are instances of isolated invariant sets.
-For an isolated invariant set $S$, we can construct an \emph{isolating block} $B$, that is, an isolating neighborhood of $S$ such that its \emph{exit set} (that is the part of the boundary through which the flow escapes), defined as
+A stronger notion than an isolating neighborhood is an \emph{isolating block} defined as a compact set such that its \emph{exit set} (that is the part of the boundary through which the flow escapes) given by